-We recognised a €35m (2020: €20m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
-This was primarily due to assumption changes (an increase to both the inflation and the pension increase assumptions) offset by improved asset returns and an increase in the discount rate used to value the future pension liabilities.
+We recognised a $\in$ (2)m (2022: $\in$ 0m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
+This was primarily due to assumption changes (an decrease to both the inflation and the pension increase assumptions) offset by improved asset returns and a decrease in the discount rate used to value the future pension liabilities.